swayam-codes28/climate_change_predictor/README.md

 A Python-based application that provides **real-time weather updates**, **rain alerts**, and **flood warnings** using live data from `wttr.in`.

-This project is designed to help users—especially farmers and general users—make informed decisions based on rainfall and weather conditions.
+This project helps users—especially farmers—make informed decisions based on rainfall and weather conditions.

 ---